We have been quite busy in Carey. Updates to come.

 (2) “Wyandot County Water Charts - May, 1961”

-Anonymous asked: I dont own a tumblr (Kinda dont feel the need for one) but this page is pretty cool..
+Anonymous said: I dont own a tumblr (Kinda dont feel the need for one) but this page is pretty cool..
 I own a website called 'Designing the Fear' and its cool to read more about HHN beloved town Carey, Ohio..
 Keep up the good work!

 We are glad to hear you are enjoying our posts!
 Thank you for the feedback, it is well appreciated!

-Anonymous asked: Can you guys be a little more clear about some of the things that have happened in Carey?
+Anonymous said: Can you guys be a little more clear about some of the things that have happened in Carey?
 I've mostly heard rumors and urban legends, but if even half of them are true, than your town is likly sitting on a portal to the 8th level of Hell or something.
 Carey, Ohio ceartainly qualifies as an Eldritch Location at any rate.

 We don’t think we understand what you mean by more clear.
 We’re giving out more information and digging up more dirt than anyone else has ever before done on Carey!
 One of our missions is to find out how Carey became so deformed with its dark history; perhaps it is an Eldritch Location, despite their fictional existence.